imadonb9/expndytt/README.md

 STACK_SECRET_SERVER_KEY=<your-secret-server-key>
 ```

+7. Enabling Integrations via [OpenInt](https://openint.dev) [Optional]

+Go to the [OpenInt Console](https://openint.dev), create a new project and configure any desired integrations.
+You can enable integrations by setting the `OPENINT_API_KEY` environment variable in your `.env` file.

-7. Run the development server:
+8. Run the development server:

    ```bash
    npm run dev
    ```

-8. Open [http://localhost:3000](http://localhost:3000) in your browser.
+9. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Deployment